How does Picqer work?

 If a order comes in and there is a product description in the webshop, Picqer will import these as well.
 If you create a order manually in Picqer, the webshop description is not imported.

-Backorders are order rules that cannot be picked yet because of the stock levels.
+Backorders are order lines that cannot be picked yet because of the stock levels.
 If the stock is insufficient, the order will remain in the backorder.
 In Picqer you can see an overview of the backorders per customer, per product and per order.

 In order to process the backorder, you need to create a purchase order at a supplier.